The Grid: Exploring the Bridgeport neighborhood

 A big part of the difference comes from growing diversity from a large Latino and Asian-American population that has surged in the neighborhood.
 African-Americans are still under-represented, but Bridgeport is currently one of Chicago’s most ethnically diverse neighborhoods.
 Nearby neighborhoods, Pilsen, Chinatown and Bronzeville are influencing the area.

 “The demographics have changed.
 The ethnic makeup has changed.
 Back then it was very Polish, Lithuanian, Irish and Italian… a good amount of Mexican-American, too, for decades, because Pilsen is right next door.
 But now there’s a lot more Chinese – from Chinatown… a lot of Chinatown used to be Bridgeport anyway,” said Hickey.
 “So it’s all melded together.
 We’re almost getting a second Chinatown in Bridgeport we’ve got some really cool, distinct, idiosyncratic Chinese food Chinatown doesn’t have.
 They love coming to Duck Inn to get a Western-style duck.”

-The arts scene in Bridgeport
+The arts scene

 Bridgeport is home to one of the most vibrant artist communities in Chicago.
 Along with several smaller, independent galleries there are several hubs that remain anchors for artistic expression and cultivation in the neighborhood.

 Zhou B Art Center was at the start of the arts movement in Bridgeport.
 Founded in 2004 by international artists and brothers, Zhoushi ShanZuo and Zhoushi DaHuang, the center provides galleries and studio spaces for more than 60 artists.
 On the third Friday of every month, the center holds a free exhibit and open the doors of resident artists’ studios for the public.